DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 Tuition prices vary and will depend on your school's classification and location.
 Sometimes the "sticker price" isn't what your family will actually pay.
 Consider this:

 How much will you be expected to contribute to your education?
 Your Expected Family Contribution (EFC) is a customized figure that, based on a federal methodology and your family size and finances, details what you will be expected to contribute on a yearly basis to tuition costs.
-Your EFC may vary from school to school, and is made available after you complete the Free Application for Federal Student Aid (FAFSA).
+Your EFC is made available after you complete the Free Application for Federal Student Aid (FAFSA).

 It seems obvious enough, but be sure to include room and board in your college budget.